criteo-research/pytorch-ada/docs/algorithms.rst

 .. image:: images/ada_architecture_models.png

-Most methods may be implementing by just writing the forward pass and the ``compute_loss`` method, which should return the two components :math:`L_c` and :math:`L_d`, as well as the metrics to use for logging and evaluation.
+Most methods may be implemented by just writing the forward pass and the ``compute_loss`` method, which should return the two components :math:`L_c` and :math:`L_d`, as well as the metrics to use for logging and evaluation.